aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 For this stress test [Artillery](https://artillery.io/) is being used.
 Please be sure to install it following [these](https://artillery.io/docs/guides/getting-started/installing-artillery.html) steps.

-Once installed please change the ALB DNS to the desired layer to test (front-/backend) in the **target** attribute, which you can copy from the generated Terraform output, or you can also search it in the AWS Management Console.
+Once installed, please change the ALB DNS to the desired layer to test (front/backend) in the **target** attribute, which you can copy from the generated Terraform output, or you can also search it in the AWS Management Console.

-To execute it run the following commands:
+To execute it, run the following commands:

 *Frontend layer:*
 ```bash